kevinpt/vhdl-extras/doc/rst/modules/auto/ddfs.rst

    Compute the factor used to generate dynamic increment values.

-  :param The result is a fixed point integer.:
   :param Sys_freq: Clock frequency of the system
   :type Sys_freq: real
   :param Size: Size of the DDFS counter